j-zimmermann/ImpedanceFitter/README.md

 Installation
 ------------

-Clone the code into
-a local directory.
+If you want to install the code from source, clone into a local directory.

 `cd` into this directory and run